Fox682/Projects/E&C DNS.md

     * Ability to change your DNS settings
   * Virtual Machine/Spare Computer or Raspberry Pi (B or Better recommended)
     * Install [PiHole](https://docs.pi-hole.net/main/basic-install/) on this system
-    * Install and setup a VPN client for PiHole (OpenVPN, [Wireguard](https://github.com/angristan/wireguard-install) <- Preferred)
+    * Install and setup a VPN client for PiHole (OpenVPN, [Wireguard](https://github.com/angristan/wireguard-install) <- Preferred, if using the VPS)
     * Use `dig` on Pihole to verify DNS is working
       * As root: `apt install dnsutils` (dig needs to be installed on Debian)
       * If using the Optional Setup, this will ensure the requests are going over the encrypted connection.
-    * Optional: Setup a VPS with Unbound to be a multi-purpose VPN hub for the Network
+    * Optional (Advanced) Steps: Setup a VPS with Unbound to be a multi-purpose VPN hub for the Network
       * Roll your own Source for Encrypted DNS!
       * Use as a normal VPN to access your Home Network!
       * Need to install Unbound and Wireguard/OpenVPN to connect with Pihole